-- Concomitant use of medications with overlapping and additive toxicities. - Comorbid conditions that increase the risk of or exacerbate adverse effects.
-For example, underlying liver disease from alcohol use, co-infection with viral hepatitis, and/or liver steatosis may increase the risk of hepatotoxicity when drugs such as efavirenz (EFV) or protease inhibitors are used; psychiatric disorders may be exacerbated by EFV, rilpivirine, and, infrequently, by integrase strand transfer inhibitors; and borderline or mild renal dysfunction increases the risk of nephrotoxicity from tenofovir disoproxil fumarate (TDF). - Drug-drug interactions that may increase toxicities of ARV drugs or concomitant medications. - Genetic factors that predispose patients to abacavir (ABC) hypersensitivity reaction, EFV neuropsychiatric toxicity and QTc prolongation, and atazanavir (ATV)-associated hyperbilirubinemia.
+- Concomitant use of medications with overlapping and additive toxicities. - Comorbid conditions that increase the risk of adverse effects.
+For example, underlying liver disease from alcohol use, coinfection with viral hepatitis, and/or liver steatosis^{2,3} may increase the risk of hepatotoxicity when efavirenz (EFV) or protease inhibitors are used; and borderline or mild renal dysfunction increases the risk of nephrotoxicity from tenofovir disoproxil fumarate (TDF). - Certain ARVs may exacerbate pre-existing conditions, for example, psychiatric disorders may be exacerbated by EFV, rilpivirine, and, infrequently, by integrase strand transfer inhibitors.^{4,5} - Drug-drug interactions that may increase toxicities of ARV drugs or concomitant medications, for example, when pharmacokinetic boosters such as ritonavir or cobicistat are used, or when isoniazid is used with EFV.6 - Genetic factors that predispose patients to abacavir (ABC) hypersensitivity reaction,^{7,8} EFV neuropsychiatric toxicity^{6,9} and QTc prolongation,^{10,11} and atazanavir (ATV)-associated hyperbilirubinemia.12